Cailyn Hansen

 - Feminist pagan magick as collective liberation; a direct counter to authoritarian occultism.

-- Ashon Crawley, Blackpentecostal Breath: The Aesthetics of Possibility (2017)
+- Ashon Crawley, Blackpentecostal Breath: The Aesthetics of Possibility (Introduction and Chapter 1)

 - Ecstatic embodiment as epistemic insurgency against modernity’s control of spirit.